 How long does it take to get an insurance license in Delaware?

 2-8 weeks.
-The bulk of the time is spent studying for your Delaware insurance exam.
+The bulk of the time is spent studying for the state licensing exam.
 Some people study for as little as one week and feel comfortable taking the exam.
-We recommend you take whatever amount of time you need to feel comfortable with the material.
-Check out our guide: How to Pass the Insurance Exam
+We recommend you take whatever amount of time you need to feel comfortable with the material and check out our guide on How to Pass the Insurance Exam.

 How much does the Delaware insurance license cost?

 Despite varying depending on the specific insurance course that you pick, the cost of obtaining an insurance license in Delaware will typically be around $375.
 This covers the costs of your insurance education, application, and state exam.
 However, it doesn’t include the additional $90 you’ll need to pay for each subsequent exam attempt if you don’t pass it on your first attempt.

 How do I get a life insurance license in Delaware?

 To secure a life insurance license in Delaware, one must complete a state-approved pre-licensing education course, pass the life insurance examination, and then submit an application to the Producer Licensing Division of the Insurance Commissioner’s Office.
 After passing the exam, you’ll need to pay the application fee with the National Insurance Producer Registry (NIPR).

 How do I get a property and casualty license in Delaware?

 For a property and casualty license in Delaware, individuals need to finish the required pre-licensing education, clear the property and casualty insurance exam, and then apply with the stipulated fee.
 For more information on the application process and license status, see our Delaware Insurance License article.